 This is Ngunnawal Country.
 Today we are all meeting together on this Ngunnawal Country.
-We acknowledge and pay our respects to the Elders.
+We acknowledge and pay our respects to the Elders — past, present and emerging.

-You may be feeling a bit nervous but, please, this is an Australian Government House, so relax, breath, smile and applaud.
+You may be feeling a bit nervous but, please, try to relax — breath, smile and applaud!
 We want you to enjoy yourselves and remember this day for many years to come.
-Because it is a special day for Australia and should be a special and memorable one for all of you.

-Today we are going to acknowledge a number of people from a wide variety of professional fields and endeavours both at the professional and community level.
-There’s a remarkable breadth of achievement and diversity present.
+Today, we are going to acknowledge a number of people from a wide variety of professional fields and endeavours both at the professional and community level.

-There are also some common characteristics, not least that each of the Order of Australia recipients is here because someone nominated them for recognition.
+Also common among the Order of Australia recipients is that each is here because someone nominated them for recognition.

-Our Honours and Awards system has a very important and unique characteristic in that it is a bottom-up system.
-It is not a system where authorities in Canberra reach down into the community and say someone down there has been doing a very good job, we’re going to give them a medal.
+Our Honours and Awards system has a very important and unique characteristic in that it is a ‘bottom-up’ system.
+The General Division is not a system where authorities in Canberra reach down into the community and say someone down there has been doing a very good job, we’re going to give them a medal.

 People who walk through this door, particularly those who are civilians, are being recognised by their peers.
 Nominated by their peers because their good work has been seen, noted and considered worthy of recognition.

-Enjoy the occasion, reflect on the achievements we are about to hear and be grateful that these fine Australians have been nominated by their peers.
+Let’s reflect on the achievements we are about to hear, celebrate them, and be grateful that these fine Australians have been nominated by their peers.